Does AI have an unspoken infrastructure problem?

-That AI-automated utopia is possible, in parts.
+That automated artificial intelligence utopia is possible, in parts.
 But there are deeper process and business mindset issues to overcome first.
-Alex Guillen, market manager at Insight UK, warns that although AI has been around since 1956 — it is essentially nothing new.
+Alex Guillen, market manager at Insight UK, warns that as the technology has been around since 1956, it is essentially nothing new.

 Guillen suggests that businesses now need to examine how AI can build more sophisticated business models, help automate more repetitive tasks and give customers the immediacy and quality of service they expect

-“Successful organizations will be asking not only what AI – or more automation – can do for them, but how they can adapt processes and security protocols to AI.
+“Successful organizations will be asking not only what artificial intelligence – or more automation – can do for them, but how they can adapt processes and security protocols to AI.
 That’s when we’ll really see the magic happen,” said Guillen.